Anrsgrl/templates/README.md

 <img src="assets/images/logo.svg" alt="Logo" width="200"/>

 Stop wasting time on repetitive setups!
-Our pre-built templates bring together tools like Next.js, next-intl, Zustand and more to help you hit the ground running.
+These pre-built templates bring together tools like Next.js, next-intl, Zustand and more to help you hit the ground running.
 Focus on building your projects, not setting them up!

 <a href="https://resume.anarr.dev">templates.anarr.dev</a>